kaime/layla/src/test/cases/colors.md

 ### `lightness`

-- Returns the lightness of the color as a percentage
+- Returns the lightness of the color on the HSL space as a percentage

   ~~~ lay
   color.lightness {